-I have found that I am able to fully submerge myself mentally when I am in a space.
-That I am more observant of my surroundings whether it is walking through the Guatemalan rainforest, biking through the streets of Rome, or boating on the small strip of sea that separates Spain from Africa.
+I have found that when I travel alone, I am able to submerge myself mentally in a space.
+I become more observant of my surroundings whether it is walking through the Guatemalan rainforest, biking through the streets of Rome, or boating on the small strip of sea that separates Spain from Africa.
 I am able to be in the moment and not have it obstructed by someone else’s opinion, perception, or distractions.

 If you are lost, you got yourself there, if you are found, you got yourself there as well.

 When the chaos of your life and world falls away, you are left with just yourself- you see which sides of you are essential and which can soften.
 The endless bus rides, conversations with new people, and time spent away from home shows you the potential of who you can become.
 The outside expectation that make up your home dissolves, and you are able to clearly see what drives you.

 You learn that you can take on the world

 I learned more about myself in the first six months I traveled on my own than the 4 years of college.

 I vividly remember the moment I got health insurance by myself when I was living in Prague.
 I was part of a six-month study abroad program when I was 20 and our health insurance had to be renewed 5 months in.
 I took a tram to a part of town I rarely visited, applied and paid for health insurance while speaking in broken Czech, a language so fragmented already I’m sure my ineptness didn’t help, and walked myself home.

 When I was ten minutes away from my concrete communist styled dorm, it settled that I had just bought health insurance in a foreign country on my own.
 That was so easy.